 Queer representation in Hollywood has leaped bounds in the past decades.
 With well-written, diverse characters and storylines popping up in films and television, these roles are becoming coveted among up-and-coming actors.
 Casting both straight and queer names, they have the power to launch the careers of today’s Jake Gyllenhaal’s and Matt Bomer’s.

 But it wasn’t long ago that playing gay was a death sentence for a leading man.
 Even for straight actors, a gay role could define their career in the worst way.
-Granted Hollywood still isn’t quite the diverse tapestry we deserve, it was once even more finite and limiting for gay men and the straight men who portrayed them.
+Granted Hollywood still isn’t quite the diverse tapestry we deserve.
+It was once even more finite and limiting for gay men and the straight men who were playing them.

-One of our earliest memories of Futterman was as Robin Williams’ son from a previous hetero relationship in the gay classic, The Birdcage.
+Futterman was as Robin Williams’ son from a previous hetero relationship in the gay classic, The Birdcage.
 After that, he starred in the intimate drama, Urbania, about a gay man seeking revenge after his partner was killed in a hate crime.
 But he might be more known for his lighthearted role in Will & Grace as Barry, the newly out gay that Will and Jack took under their wings to transform him into a fit and fab cliché.
-He also starred in an episode of Sex and the City as a Chelsea pastry chef Charlotte was seeing who was apparently straight, although the girls and Stanford questioned that fact.
+He also starred in an episode of Sex and the City as a Chelsea pastry chef Charlotte was seeing.
+He was apparently straight, although the girls and Stanford questioned that fact.

 Although we enjoyed his adorkably charming presence in the roles he portrayed, he never quite took off as a leading man.
 He seems to be doing well as a screenwriter, having earned Oscar noms for Capote and Foxcatcher.